NoorGuru/NoorGuru/content/technical-interview-preparation-kit/index.md

 **Clarifications:**
 * Case #1
     - An array will get any item by index in a constant `O(1)` time.
-    - A linked list need to traverse and count nodes till reaching the needed item and return it, so that it needs a linear `O(n)` time.
+    - A linked list needs to traverse and count nodes until it reaches the needed item and returns it so that it needs a linear `O(n)` time.

 * Case #2
     - An array will access the needed index in a constant `O(1)` time and add or delete it, but it needs a linear `O(n)` to shift **all** the old nodes to right in the case of adding and to left in the case of removing.
-    - A linked list need to traverse a **few** nodes (since we will add or delete from the start), add or delete the new node and update the pointers, so it needs a constant `O(1)` time.
+    - A linked list needs to traverse a **few** nodes (since we will add or delete from the start), add or delete the new node and update the pointers, so it needs a constant `O(1)` time.

 * Case #3
     - An array will access the needed index in a constant `O(1)` time and add or delete it, and since we are adding or deleting from the end, it needs a constant `O(1)` to shift the **few** old nodes to right in the case of adding and to left in the case of removing.
-    - A linked list need to traverse **almost all** nodes (since we will add or delete from the end), add or delete the new node and update the pointers, so it needs a linear `O(n)` time.
+    - A linked list needs to traverse **almost all** nodes (since we will add or delete from the end), add or delete the new node and update the pointers, so it needs a linear `O(n)` time.

 ---